Ced operated a marketing communications agency for 18 years before retiring in 2017. He now devotes his time to online writing.

-- Briefly: WHY your services or products deserve attention.
+- Briefly: WHY your products or services deserve attention.

 If you are advertising a sale, why, when and where should be your emphasis.
-In most cases, such communications assume the audience is well-aware who you are.
+In most cases, such communications assume the audience is already well-aware of who you are.

 - WHY is this sale worth paying attention to?